robotic-vision-lab/ABB-Robot-Unity-Simulation/README.md

 robot via Unity.
 At just 25 kg, the ABB IRB 120 is the smallest robot available in the ABB lineup.
 We utilize the URDF of the robot and demonstrate the task of pick and place using search space constrained RRT path planning.
-The robot is also able to track an object, which can be controlled spacemouse inputs.
+The robot is also able to track an object, which can be controlled by spacemouse inputs.

 ### System Requirements